This woman flew Soviet combat missions in WWII. She is the last one left.

 In 1943, with female crews being shot down, there was a call for nine female trainees to volunteer early to be trained as navigators for combat.
 Brok-Beltsova was among them and was sent to learn how to be a navigator on the “Peshkas,” the Petlyakov Pe-2 twin-engine dive bombers, the pride of the Soviet air force.

 When she stood stiffly in line with the other volunteers, the officer in command, Georgy Beltsov, could not help noticing those tiny boots and short jacket, she recalled.
-Other women were smitten with Beltsov, but if Brok-Beltsova liked him she did not let on.
+Other women were smitten with Beltsov, but if Brok-Beltsova liked him, she did not let on.
 When he approached her at one of the dances, she told him to find someone else and went home early.

 In 1944, she was sent on a mission to the front.
-As her crew waited in their plane to take off for the front, he came to see her off.
+As her crew waited in their plane to take off, he came to see her.

 “Of course I didn’t want to look at him,” Brok-Beltsova said.
 “I was focused on going to the front.
 He started to write me three letters a day.”
 He took a photo of a small white soapstone bear and posted it to her.